RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/02-Webupdates.md

 Please follow the steps below in order to create them.

 1. RIPE NCC Access Account
-You need to hae a RIPE NCC Access account in order to be able to use the web interface of the RIPE Database.
+You need to have a RIPE NCC Access account in order to be able to use the web interface of the RIPE Database.

-You can create tour RIPE NCC Access account using https://access.ripe.net/registration
+You can create your RIPE NCC Access account using https://access.ripe.net/registration

 1. **Role** Object and **Maintainer** Object
-**Role** objects describe a business function.
-Each object has a unique NIC handle.
+Each **role** objects describe a business function.
+Each object has a unique NIC handle as primary key.

 **Maintainer** objects protect object in the RIPE Database.
 They contain the information needed to authorise creation, deletion or modification of the objects they protect.

 You can create your first **role** and **maintainer** objects using the [object creationg tool](https://apps.db.ripe.net/db-web-ui/webupdates/create/RIPE/role/self).

-Choose a name for your **maintainer** object and enter it in the "mntner" field.
+Choose a name for your **maintainer** object and enter it in the "mntner" field which will be the primary key.

     ![](~@imgs/assignment-size.png)